AdamFcode/nwo-quiz/README.md

 The text content of the ruleset, headings, questions and all other content was written by the programmer.
 The readme was spellchecked using Microsoft Word.

 # Acknowledgement
-With appreciation for aid lent by the project mentor and class CI provided by codeinstitue as well as fellow students in the slack channel.
+With appreciation for aid lent by the project mentor and class CI provided by codeinstitue, as well as fellow students in the slack channel.